-This quick tutorial will show you how to update packages on your Ubuntu server via the command line.
+This quick tutorial will show you how to update packages in Ubuntu via the command line.
 There are only a few commands needed to finish the job.

-Before making any updates on your server, especially when processing updates for vital packages throughout your system, it's always a good idea to create a backup or snapshot of your server first.
-Should anything go wrong during the upgrade process that you can't easily roll back, you'll have a backup that you can use to restore if needed.
+Before making any updates on your server, especially when processing updates for vital packages, it's always a good idea to first create a backup or snapshot of your server.
+Should anything go wrong during the upgrade process that you can't easily roll back, you'll have a backup that you can use to restore.

 You'll also need to make sure you have administrative access to the server.
-If you don't, you won't be able to run these updates and you'll need to contact someone who has access.
+If you don't, you won't be able to run these updates yourself and will need to contact someone who has access.

-When updating packages on a Ubuntu server, you're instructing the server to fetch all pending package lists from the repositories and update the index files on your machine.
-This doesn't actually upgrade your applications yet, so we'll cover that shortly:
+When updating packages in Ubuntu, you're instructing the server to fetch all pending package lists from the available repositories and update the index files on your machine:

 $ sudo apt update

-Now that the index files are updated on your server, you'll need to upgrade all packages and their dependencies by fetching them from their respective repositories.
-This command only upgrades the existing packages to the latest versions.
+Now that the index files are updated, you'll need to upgrade the packages and their dependencies.
+This command upgrades the existing packages to their latest versions.
 It does not remove the obsolete package versions:

 $ sudo apt upgrade